RU09342/lab-5-sensing-the-world-around-you-blueshirts/PCB Design/README.md

 * MSP430FR2311

 # Functionality Description
-Your board should be a 2 layer board which can conveniently fit on a breadboard and contains the required passives for this processor to work in a standalone implementation.
-This means that the board should contain bypass capacitors, and the proper reset circuitry as laid out in the MSP430FR2311 datasheet.
-As per PCBWAY manufacturing restrictions, you should not have any traces smaller than 6mil, and your board should be smaller than 4 inches per side (which is maybe 4 times larger than your board should be.)
+The board is a 2 layer board that should conveniently fit on a breadboard and it contains the required passives for this processor to work in a standalone implementation.
+As listed below, the board contains bypass capacitors, and the proper reset circuitry as laid out in the MSP430FR2311 datasheet.
+The board has a total area falls to 1" x 0.7".

 ### PCB & Circuit
 ![Alt Text](https://github.com/RU09342/lab-5-sensing-the-world-around-you-blueshirts/blob/master/PCB%20Design/images/PCBPNG.PNG)